Shield AI MQ-35 V-BAT

-Shield AI MQ-35A V-BAT is a vertical take-off and landing (VTOL) reconnaissance unmanned aerial vehicle developed by Martin UAV, now Shield AI.
+The Shield AI MQ-35A V-BAT is an American Group 3 vertical take-off and landing (VTOL) unmanned aerial vehicle developed by Martin UAV, now Shield AI.
+Its single-engine ducted-fan tailsitter design allows it to operate without a runway from ships and confined land sites.
+The aircraft is used primarily for intelligence, surveillance, reconnaissance, and targeting missions.

 The V-BAT has been operationally deployed in multiple regions, including the Black Sea, the Caribbean, and the Middle East.
-In Ukraine, V-BATs have withstood electronic warfare (EW) attacks that have downed other UAVs.
+In Ukraine, V-BATs have operated under Russian electronic warfare (EW) conditions and have been used to collect and relay targeting data for artillery strikes.

+The aircraft has been adopted by military and maritime organizations in the Americas, Europe, and Asia.
+Its maritime use includes operations from United States Navy and Coast Guard vessels and a 2026 Frontex and Italian Coast Guard trial from the patrol vessel Dattilo in the central Mediterranean.

 Design and capabilities

 The V-BAT's single-engine ducted fan enables it to take off and land vertically in confined spaces and to shift from hover to horizontal flight.
-Its autonomous software, including Shield AI’s Hivemind, allows it to operate in GPS and communication denied environments.
+Its autonomous software, branded as Shield AI’s Hivemind, includes visual odometry navigation capabilities for operating in GPS and communication denied environments.
 Its compact design and ability to hover makes it suitable for shipboard operations and confined land areas.

 In October 2023, Shield AI announced that the V-BAT had achieved drone-swarming capabilities, using Hivemind AI to enable multi-vehicle coordination and distributed autonomous operations.

+In April 2025, Shield AI introduced the V-BAT Block 5.3 upgrade, which replaced the earlier gasoline engine with a 33-horsepower heavy-fuel engine compatible with JP-5.
+The new powerplant increased the aircraft’s maximum payload from 25 to 40 pounds (11.3 to 18.1 kilograms) and improved compatibility with naval and expeditionary fuel systems.
+The upgrade also incorporated larger fuel tanks, satellite communications, and unassisted vertical takeoff and landing.
+Shield AI states that the configuration can achieve 12 hours of endurance.